SameerSharma-57/SameerSharma-57/README.md

 # Hi there!
 This is Sameer Sharma 👋
 #### I love to do web and game development with a bit of competitive programming 🙂
-I am a pre final year student at the prestigious Indian Institute of technology Jodhpur.
+I am a final year student at the prestigious Indian Institute of technology Jodhpur.
 <p align="center">
   Visitor count<br>
   <img src="https://profile-counter.glitch.me/SameerSharma-57/count.svg" height="80" />